 This means that an expert is needed in order to accurately explain this situation before the court and allow them to ask any pertinent questions.
 Without such qualified guidance, your attorney might not have all of the necessary information they need and may ultimately miss important details at trial.

-When engaged in a custody battle, you must be aware that the alienating parent will use your words and actions to their advantage.
+5-Exposing: When engaged in a custody battle, you must be aware that the alienating parent will use your words and actions to their advantage.
 Each action is twisted into falsehoods or lies.
+Sometimes some parental alienation case can go

 Counter this by exposing the truth with materials written by psychologists and attorneys specialized in parental alienation cases.
 Their knowledge on how to present such cases can help shed light on the situation at hand.